butterfly-garden/.github/README.md

 # Butterfly Garden

-This is where we are growing Butterfly, the aspiration Desktop Shell for Linux created with Flutter.
+This is where we are growing Butterfly 🦋 the aspirational graphical environment for Linux created with Flutter.